 The enclosed notice of the annual meeting of shareholders and management proxy circular provide information on all matters to be acted upon by the shareholders, including information on directors nominated for election, the appointment of the Company's independent auditor and the Company's approach to executive compensation.
-The management proxy circular also provides information on our corporate governance system and the compensation of our senior management.
+The management proxy circular also provides information on our corporate governance practices.

-For more information, please contact our Media Relations, by email at medias@brp.com.
+For more information, please contact our Media Relations, by email at ir@brp.com.

 Your vote and participation are very important to us.
 As holders of our shares, please take the time to review the management proxy circular and provide your vote on the business items of the meeting.
-Although it will be possible to vote your shares during the virtual meeting, we encourage you to vote your shares in advance of the meeting via the Internet, by phone or by signing, dating and returning the proxy form or voting instruction form which was made available to you, and by following the instructions provided in the management proxy circular.
+Although it will be possible to vote your shares during the virtual meeting, we encourage you to vote your shares in advance of the meeting via the Internet, by phone or by signing, dating and returning the proxy form or voting instruction form which were made available to you, and by following the instructions provided in the management proxy circular.